medialab/hyphe/doc/config.md

   see default values for example, a list of domain names for which the crawler will automatically try to resolve redirections in order to avoid having links shorteners in the middle of the graph of links

-- `phantom [object]`: settings for crawl jobs using PhantomJS to simulate a human browsing the webpages, scrolling and clicking on any possible interactive part (still experimental and unstable, do not modify unless you know what you're doing) (unavailable in Docker installs for now)
+- `headless [object]`: settings for crawl jobs using a headless browser to simulate a human browsing the webpages, scrolling and clicking on any possible interactive part (still experimental and unstable, do not modify unless you know what you're doing) (unavailable in Docker installs for now)

   + `autoretry [bool]`: